 Why is Dryland Training Important for Swimmers?

 Dryland is an essential component of swim training.
-Any training you do outside of the water to improve your swimming performance and prevent injury counts as dryland, including yoga, running, weight training, stretching and more.
+Any training you do outside of the water to improve your swimming performance and prevent injury counts as dryland, including yoga, running, cycling, weight training, stretching and more.

 Dryland has numerous benefits: